 All things considered, your employees are still your biggest asset so make the most out of their network.
 Provide them with personalized social media banners so their connections know they’re in the HVAC industry and your company can be top-of-mind if they ever find themselves in need of an install.

-Set a deadline for yourself and put together an audit, let’s say, once every 3 months to see the results of your work.
+Set a deadline for yourself and put together an audit, let’s say, once every three months to see the results of your work.
 Growth will be minimal at first but again, digital marketing is a marathon, not a sprint, so be patient and put your tools to good use.
-You’ll see that long term sustainable growth will be your prize.
+You’ll see that long-term sustainable growth will be your prize.

 Be ready to optimize and scrap any process that is taking up too many resources without a good return on investment and know when it’s time to innovate.

-If you truly want to make HVAC marketing a priority, you can set a goal as part of your Key Performance Indicators, like we recommend below:
+If you truly want to make HVAC marketing a priority, you can set a goal as part of your Key Performance Indicators, as we recommend below:

 Creating an HVAC marketing strategy can be a challenge.
 However, it’s up to forward-thinking business leaders to transform this challenge into an opportunity to grow your brand and strike up a long-lasting relationship with each and every customer that guarantees recurring revenue for years to come.